fij/btup/README.md

 2. Goals are usually complex.
 Business needs speed, product flexibility, stability, low costs and high returns.<br/>Sometimes several of these at the same time.

-3. Note that finance, similary to other fields, has many of its own technical terms.
+3. Note that finance, similarly to other fields, has many of its own technical terms.

 `(B) Structure of the course:`